simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 If the power fails during the above operation then upon restarting the system falls back to the latest version of the full TLV representing the KV data.
 The latest version is the one with the most recent sequence number.

-- If the power fails prior to event (9) then the system will fallback to the previous full TLV version e.g. the version stored in the last snapshot slot.
+- If the power fails prior to event (9) then the system will fall-back to the previous full TLV version e.g. the version stored in the last snapshot slot.
   The incremental write TLVs will be ignored (they may be deleted on CFSTORE initialisation) and the 3 data incremental write operation will be lost.
-- If the power fails after event (9) but prior to deleting the incremental write TLVs, then the system will fallback to using the new full TLV version created with the incremental write deltas.
+- If the power fails after event (9) but prior to deleting the incremental write TLVs, then the system will fall-back to using the new full TLV version created with the incremental write deltas.
 The undeleted incremental write TLVs will be ignores (they may be deleted on CFSTORE initialisation).

 Note that at initialisation, undeleted incremental write TLVs in a delta slot may be deleted.

-## Slots as Ring Buffers

-- starting at variable location.
-- finding the first TLV in a slot
-- wrapping

-todo: in next revision relax this constraint e.g. with the following changes:

-- relax the constraint that the delta TLV is fixed size of 256 bytes.
-- the delta TLV is of minimum of program unit bytes in size.
-- have a cookie field in the header.
-- the delta slot is used as a ring buffer.
-- rather than the first delta TLV start at a random location selected from one of the (sizeof delta slot)/(sizeof fixed delta TLV block ~256bytes) locations, have N~(sizeof delta slot)/(sizeof KVBUF) so N~64 predefined possible locations.
-- one subslot position is selected at random when writing the first KV to a delta slot.
-- The location of the first TLV in a delta slot is caches in to find the first delta TLV

-- the first delta block writing in a slot is written at a random location within the slot so as not to excessively wear the flash at the start of the associated sector.
-To do this:
-    - delta blocks have a flag indicating this is the first one to be written in the delta slot.
-    - delta blocks are of fixed size e.g. KVBUF, multiple of the program unit.
-They delta slot can be searched from the start of the slot by looking for the looking for the first delta TLV flag at the boundaries which

-#### Delta TLV First bit

-todo: this section describes the operation of the Delta TLV First bit

-- A Scheme for minimizing wear at the start of a slot.
-- delta slot used as a ring buffer of delta TLVs.

 ## <a name="wear-levelling"></a> Wear Levelling